riverhuang1107/everai_documentation/Guide/en/App_Autoscaling.md

 In the [Getting started](https://expvent.com/documentation/docs/), we have created a simple application.
 But when the load of this application exceeds the endurance range of computing resources, the application's service response will slow down, time out, or even be unavailable.
 The [EverAI](https://everai.expvent.com) platform provides an autoscaling mechanism that can help your application automatically expand under high load conditions, eliminating the need for you to manually deploy new computing nodes.
 This enables your application to quickly increase its load capacity in a short period of time.

+The EverAI platform currently provides two autoscaling mechanisms, one is based on at least the number of online free workers; the other is based on the maximum number of queues.

 ## Min Free Workers
-First you create a `configmap` by the following command, this `configmap` includes policy parameters about autoscaling, the example defines that the mini number of workers is 1, the max number of workers is 5, and the mini number of free workers is 1, The step size of worker for scaling up is 1 (the number of workers for each scaling up is 1).
+First you create a `configmap` by the following command, this `configmap` includes policy parameters about autoscaling, the example defines that the mini number of workers is 1, the maximum number of workers is 5, and the mini number of free workers is 1, The step size of worker for scaling up is 1 (the number of workers for each scaling up is 1).

 ```bash
 everai configmap create get-start-configmap \